AkshayChavhan/learn_nextjs/nextjs_full_tut/blog/README.md

 You can use third-party CSS libraries and frameworks like Bootstrap or Material-UI by installing them and following their respective documentation for integration with Next.js.

+CSS Moduels in Nextjs ===>
+What we are learning ?

+- How this is different from normal css
+- make a new modular css file
+- apply css module
+- multiple css module